 An electrician that focuses on work inside buildings (sometimes referred to as a wireman) may install electrical wiring and electrical circuits during the construction phase or retro-fitting.
 They may also measure and test electricity flow through circuits, use problem-solving, and make decisions to fix and improve electricity output.

-An electrician that works outside buildings on cabling and wiring may also be know as a lineman.
+An electrician that works outside buildings on cabling and wiring may also be known as a lineman.
 This area of work has a high degree of danger and safety is paramount, as for all forms of electrical work.

 What skills are required of an electrician?